Sustainsys/Saml2/doc/Configuration.md

-kentor.AuthServices Configuration
+Sustainsys.Saml2 Configuration
 =============
-To use Kentor.AuthServices in an application and configure it in web.config (which is the default for the httpmodule and mvc libraries) it must be enabled in the application's `web.config`.
+To use Sustainsys.Saml2 in an application and configure it in web.config (which is the default for the httpmodule and mvc libraries) it must be enabled in the application's `web.config`.
 The sample applications contains complete working [`web.config`](../Samples/SampleApplication/Web.config) examples.
 For ASP.NET MVC applications see [`this working web.config`](../Samples/SampleMvcApplication/Web.config) example.
 Applications using the owin library usually make their configuration in code and in that case no web.config changes are needed.
-If an owin library is set up to use web.config (by passing `true` to the `KentorAuthServicesAuthenticationOptions` constructor) the information here applies.
+If an owin library is set up to use web.config (by passing `true` to the `SustainsysSaml2AuthenticationOptions` constructor) the information here applies.

 ## Config Sections